Activities

 Hotel workers Conrad Parulski and Bartek Loreiecki.
 Photo Tom Pilston

 Our project I PACKED THIS MYSELF looks at journeys and migration.
 It’s aimed at breaking down prejudice and increasing understanding of the thousands of workers from overseas in this country who play a vital role in local economies.
+Click here to view a photogallery in the Guardian of this work.

 In Cornwall, people from overseas work in all sectors of the economy.
 From consultants at the Royal Cornwall Hospital – and nurses and hospital porters there – to people on fishing boats at Newlyn and harvesting crops across the county.

-Not to mention those working in care homes, meat processing factories and transport.
+They also work in care homes, meat processing factories and transport.
 Some come for a few months; others decide to stay, buy houses and bring up families.

 Many are happy and face no difficulties.
 Others have serious problems.
 Some local people think migrant workers are taking their jobs.
 But employers often advertise locally and cannot recruit locally.
 It’s a complicated situation.